 How to start an online dating business

-Searching for a real labour of love?
-An online dating site may be the perfect match
+With the success of Tinder and match.com, an online dating site may be the perfect match for you

 We are rapidly becoming a nation of single people.
 The well-documented rise in cases of separation and divorce is lining the pockets of lawyers, and is also providing a growing market for the online dating site.
-According to a recent report, the number of single adults in the United Kingdom will rise to 15 million in 2011, while the online dating industry will turn over more than £1bn.
+According to a reports, the majority of people in the UK are single and the online dating industry is turning over thousands.

 Finding love or friendship online is becoming increasingly popular for a generation of people too busy to find partners on their own.
 This adds up to a very satisfying and viable business opportunity which, as an added advantage, can be set up on a shoe string from your home – with just a computer for company.